herry/sprintboard-booster/README.md

 CONTRIBUTORS
 ------------
-* Thanks to Herry Leonard for the on focus change, hide empty row patch
+* Thanks to Herry Leonard for the on user focus patch to hide the empty rows